 - impact on the highway network or other road users, etc,

-Our aim is to ensure that the process is reasonable, and proportionate to the scale of your event.
+Our aim is to ensure that the process is reasonable, and proportionate to the scale and nature of your event.

-There are no laws to prevent filming on public streets.
-However, causing an obstruction or placing materials on the highway or on street furniture without an appropriate licence is an offence.
-If the Council is not aware that you will be filming in the area, there is a chance that you will be asked to stop.
+Appreciably there are no laws to prevent filming on public streets.
+However, causing an obstruction or placing materials on the highway or on street furniture without an appropriate permission is an offence.
+If the Council is not aware that you will be filming in the area, there is a chance that you may be asked to stop.

 - Filming in Calderdale.pdf [PDF 45KB];